melvincharles/exercise/README.md

-To check the status of the github repository, the comand used is `git status`
+To check the status of the github repository, the command used is `git status`

+To check history of the github repository, the command used is `git log`